 This article will also let you know which issues have been fixed already, which are in the works, and which will take some time in the near future.
-It’s quite common for newly released online battle royale games for such a massive-scaled first-person shooter video game to have a bunch of errors whatsoever.
-Enough talking, now let’s move into the topic below.
+It’s quite common for newly released online battle royale games for such a massive-scaled first-person shooter video game to have many errors whatsoever.
+Enough talking, now let’s move to the topic below.

 List of Battlefield 2042 Open Beta Bugs and Errors